-The PGDE consists of 18 weeks study at the university, plus 19 weeks in professional practice in schools.
+The PGDE consists of 18 weeks study at the university, plus 18 weeks of professional practice in schools.
 The placements in schools are arranged nationally and you will be placed in schools within travelling distance of your home or term-time address.

-A three-day residential induction is held at the start of the course with a further one in March which focuses on outdoor learning.
-Each local cohort will also organise a showcase event at the end of the course, as part of developing leadership.
+A mandatory three-day residential induction is held at the start of the course, with a further residential in March which focuses on STEM and outdoor learning.
+Each local cohort will also organise a showcase event at the end of the course, as part of developing teacher leadership.

 - The course will prepare you for life as a reflective professional, supporting high quality learning for the children you teach